MAT555-Fall22/.github/profile/README.md

 **Course Summary:**

-`MAT555E` is graduate level course aims to provide an introduction to statistical methods commonly used in learning from data and their applications in today's modern era.
+`MAT555E` is graduate level course aims to provide an introduction to statistical learning methods commonly used for inference and prediction.
+The course will harmonize statistical theory and data analysis through examples.
 This course is designed such that:

   - The methods covered will include supervised learning algorithms with a focus on regression and classification problems and unsupervised learning algorithms with a focus on clustering problems,